Hunter Biden: Early career

-Hunter Biden was appointed to a five-year term on the board of directors of Amtrak by President George W. Bush in 2006.
-Biden was the board's vice chairman from July 2006 until 2009, was replaced as vice chairman in January 2010, and resigned from the board in February, shortly after his father became vice president.
+Biden was appointed to a five-year term on the board of directors of Amtrak by President George W. Bush in 2006.
+Biden was the board's vice chairman from July 2006 until he was replaced as vice chairman in January 2009.
+He resigned from the board that February, shortly after his father became vice president.
 Biden said during his father's vice-presidential campaign that it was time for his lobbying activities to end.

-Investor and lobbyist
+Navy Reserve

+Biden's application for a position in the U.S. Navy Reserve was approved in May 2013.
+At age 43, Biden was accepted as part of a program that allows a limited number of applicants with desirable skills to receive commissions and serve in staff positions.
+Biden received an age-related waiver and a waiver for a past drug-related incident; he was sworn in as a direct commission officer by his father in a White House ceremony.
+Results of a routine urinalysis taken on Biden's first weekend of reserve duty revealed cocaine in his system.
+He was discharged administratively in February 2014.
+Biden attributed the result to having smoked a cigarette that he had asked a group of men outside a store to give him, claiming the cigarette contained cocaine as well as tobacco.
+He did not appeal the discharge.